 Even in these uncertain times, no one is powerless to make a difference.
 Small acts, taken together across the community, can change the course of the pandemic, bolster those facing economic challenges, and protect the most vulnerable.
 The health and safety of our community is a top priority for United Way of Olmsted County.
 We need your support, now more than ever, to help us serve those who will be impacted the worst by COVID-19.

 You may have questions about how you can help.
-Here are five ways you can pitch in and make a diﬀerence in someone’s life.
+Here are four ways you can pitch in and make a diﬀerence in someone’s life.

 If you or someone you know needs help, or just looking for a source of reliable information of resources available, please tell them about United Way’s 211.